steviebiddles/to-do-symfony-application/README.md

 ## todo.dev
-Todo application built with PHP 7.1 and Symfony 3.3
+Todo application built with PHP 7.1, MariaDB and Symfony PHP Framework

+_Assumptions: Developing on a Mac with access to the repository on bitbucket.org_

 ### Dependencies